open-telemetry/opentelemetry-specification/specification/glossary.md

 ## Instrumentation Library

 Denotes the library that provides the instrumentation for a given [Instrumented Library](#instrumented_library).
-*Instrumented Library* and *Instrumenting Library* may be the same library if it has built-in OpenTelemetry instrumentation.
+*Instrumented Library* and *Insrumentation Library* may be the same library if it has built-in OpenTelemetry instrumentation.

 Example: `io.opentelemetry.contrib.mongodb`.

+Synonyms: *Instrumentation Library*

 <a name="name"></a>